bangbay/wp-user-avatar/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-* WARNING: WP User Avatar 1.4 only supports WordPress 3.4 and above.
-If you are using an older version of WordPress, please upgrade your version of WordPress first.
 * New Features: Settings to allow all users to upload avatars and add TinyMCE avatar button.
 Media states for avatar images.
+* Notice: WP User Avatar 1.4 only supports WordPress 3.4 and above.
+If you are using an older version of WordPress, please upgrade your version of WordPress first.

 = 1.3 =
 * New Feature: Multisite support